SANS GUI Testing

 Automatic Save Selection

-1. Select File or Both from the Save Options.
+1. Select File or Both from the Save Options at the bottom right of the screen.

 • When 1D is selected, CanSAS (1D) and NxCanSAS (1D/2D) should be checked.